Peacehaven: Geography

 Neville was influenced by the American grid system of planning.
 There were originally no "Streets" in Peacehaven; only "Roads" and "Avenues".
-With very few exceptions, "Roads" ran east to west, and "Avenues" north to south, most forming crossroads where they intersected the South Coast Road (A259).
-Apart from this road, Roderick Avenue, running roughly up the centre, was the only surfaced road (except for the area of Local Authority housing around Friars Avenue (north) in Peacehaven until the late 1950s, when the process of making-up the roads began.
+With very few exceptions, "Roads" ran east to west, and "Avenues" north to south, most forming crossroads where they intersected the South Coast Road, which is now classified the A259.
+Apart from this road, Roderick Avenue, running roughly up the centre, was the only surfaced road, except for the area of Local Authority housing around Friars Avenue (north) in Peacehaven until the late 1950s, when the process of making-up the roads began.
 This started in Telscombe Cliffs and worked eastwards.
 As part of this, many of the Avenues had their junction with the main road blocked off to reduce the number of junctions and crossroads.
 The town still retains its original "grid" layout (apart from the newer development to the west called Telscombe Cliffs and above Firle Road): rectangular plots of land on both sides of the main road.
-Aerial photographs from the 30s clearly show the "grid" pattern and, at that time, the scattered nature of the community.
+Aerial photographs from the 1930s clearly show the "grid" pattern and, at that time, the scattered nature of the community.

 The parish includes part of the Brighton to Newhaven Cliffs Site of Special Scientific Interest.
 The cliffs are mainly of geological interest, containing many Santonian and Campanian fossils.
 The SSSI listing includes flora and fauna biological interest too.

-The Prime meridian is marked by a 3.5 m tall obelisk, commissioned by Charles Neville.
+The point where the Prime meridian of the world crosses the coast is marked by a 3.5 m tall obelisk, commissioned by Charles Neville.
 It was unveiled on 10 August 1936, and has been relocated twice due to erosion of the cliffs.